Skip to article frontmatterSkip to article content

 cascading & specificity

-in a nutshell, the intuition behind the actual rules is that
+in a nutshell, the intuition behind the specificity rules is

 specificity example